deftio/xelp/README.md

 * Supports "quoted strings" in command line (treats as single token), escapes for command line via '`', escapes for quoted strings via '\'.
 All escape chars are overridable at compile time.
 * No dynamic memory needed for CLI / script interpreter / tokenizer / command dispatch (eg no malloc/free new/delete)
 * No globals or global state -- all state is stored in an instance so several instances can be run at the same time
-	* allows a XELP instance to be attached to different serial ports for example.
+	* allows separate XELP instances to be attached to different serial ports for example.
 * Reentrant provided same instance is not used as a CLI for 2 competing threads.
 Scripts are reentrant by default unless user supplied functions are not reentrant.
 * Platform independant
 	* No library support required (stdio.h, string.h etc not needed).